Cover art of Nemu by Ruth Bochte

 Reviewed by Debra Rodensky for Historical Novels Online

 This story is rich in Celtic Lore.
-The author is a master
+The author is a

-love and sacrifice.
+this tale of love and sacrifice.

 Reviewed by Qetesh at TCM Reviews